bqi343/bqi343.github.io/_posts/2022-12-23-usacoreqs.markdown

 tasks since those are the easiest to prepare.
 Check the USACO website for examples of recent tasks, and the [USACO Guide](https://usaco.guide/bronze/) for an _unofficial_ list of topics for each division.

+### How do I propose a problem for the USACO?

+You can email me a proposal satisfying the requirements below.

+### How do I prepare problems for the USACO?

+If you are out of high school and would like to help write statements, solutions, generators, validators, or analyses, please let me know.

 ## Problem Proposal Requirements